signaldust/bunny-jit/README.md

 To choose stack locations, we compute "stack congruence classes" (SCCs) to find which values can and/or should be placed into the same slot.
 We then allocate slots for those SCCs that are used by at least one operation flagged for spill.
+This results in a relatively simple and elegant compiler pipeline that still produces mostly reasonable native code.